 Fortunately it's not too big of a task to complete.
-You already have the grammatical structures down, those will stay mostly the same, but you'll want to change all or most of the articles, phonemes and so on.
-The word order usually stays the same as well, but it can change, and conjugation is usually done in a similar fashion as well, but again with different phonemes.
+You already have the grammatical structures down, those will stay mostly the same, but you'll want to change all or most of the articles, phonemes, and so on.
+The word order usually stays the same as well, but it can change.
+Conjugation is usually done in a similar fashion as well, but again with different phonemes.

 The sounds can stay roughly the same, but they can also change a lot, that'll be up to you.
-Vocabulary will change a lot though, but many words will still be very similar in both languages, so you won't have to create a vocabulary from scratch, you simply have to alter your existing one to match the new set of sounds, although changing some words completely is still a good idea to replicate a naturally developed language.
+Vocabulary will change a lot though, but many words will still be very similar in both languages, so you won't have to create a vocabulary from scratch, you simply have to alter your existing one to match the new set of sounds.
+Changing some words completely is still a good idea to replicate a naturally developed language.